baswijdenes/Optimized.Mga/README.md

 -InputObject will accept a PSObject or JSON.

-InputObject with members@odata.bind property over 20+ users will automatically be batched.
+InputObject with members@odata.bind property over 20+ users will automatically be handled for you.

 -Batch is a switch to use Batch in the backend. -Batch only works with 'members@odata.bind' property.